 <app-article>

 8

+9

 </app-article>

-9

-If we reload the browser now, we will see that the <app-article> tag wasn't compiled.
+If we generated the ArticleComponent using Angular CLI (via ng generate component), by default it should have "told" Angular about our app-article tag (more on that below).
+However, if we created this component "by hand" and we reload the browser now, we might see that the <app-article> tag wasn't compiled.
 Oh no!